-This could be counted as “messy” I guess, but if it’s outside I don’t really care as it can be hosed off!
-There is no cleanup and you don’t have to wipe your kids down, score!
+This could be “messy” I guess, but if it’s outside I don’t really care as it can be hosed off!
+There is no clean up and you don’t have to wipe your kids down!
 This can also just be done on a baking sheet inside.

 We sprinkle spots of baking soda on the concrete outside.
 Then, I get a little cup of vinegar and a medicine syringe (from an old Tylenol bottle or you can buy them at any grocery store).

 Little ones who can pull the syringe up and down can squirt the baking soda with vinegar and watch it bubble.
 Lots of baking soda spots = lots of quiet play.
 I can easily go through half a box.
 Add some food coloring to the vinegar for more fun!
 We hose it off or just wait for the rain when done.